LaDilettante/personal-webpage2/_posts/2016-02-17-interaction-term.md

 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td colspan="2" style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

-**Take-away:** Don't use split sample analysis to show heterogenous treatment effect for one variable of interest.
+**Take-away:** Don't use split sample analysis to show heterogeneous treatment effect for one variable of interest.

-## What if you do want to examine heterogenous treatment effect for all variables?
+## What if you do want to examine heterogeneous treatment effect for all variables?

 In this case, I would recommend [a multi-level model](http://www.stat.columbia.edu/~gelman/arm/), which allows co-varying intercepts and coefficients across groups.